unmade/audiomatch/README.rst

     ./demo/Pennyroyal Tea (Solo Acoustic).mp3
     ./demo/Pennyroyal Tea (Unplugged in NYC).m4a

-*Note: input audio files should be at least 10 seconds long*
+*Note #1: input audio files should be at least 10 seconds long*

+*Note #2: in some rare cases false positives are possible*

 What's happening here is that *audiomatch* takes all audio files from the directory and compares them with each other.